-- 5.1 \square Sketch the graph of a first degree function using a table a values. - 5.2 \Box Compute the slope of a line. - 5.3 \square Sketch the graph of a first degree function using the slope and the y-intercept. - 5.4 \Box Determine the functional notation of a function from its graph, from two points or from a slope and a point. - 5.5 \square Sketch a vertical or horizontal line. - 5.6 \Box Determine the equation of a line parallel to another one. - 5.7 \Box Determine the equation of a line perpendicular to another one. - 5.8 \Box Compute the coordinates of the intersection point of two lines. - 5.9 \square Compute the coordinates of the intersection points of a line with the axes. - 5.10 \square Solve a problem involving first degree functions. - 5.11 \square Solve a problem related to economics.
+Αt the end of this chapter, the student should be able to 5.1 ☐ Sketch the graph of a first degree function using a table a values.
+5.2 ☐ Compute the slope of a line.
+5.3 \square Sketch the graph of a first degree function using the slope and the y-intercept.
+5.4 □ Determine the functional notation of a function from its graph, from two points or from a slope and a point.
+5.5 ☐ Sketch a vertical or horizontal line.
+5.6 ☐ Determine the equation of a line parallel to another one.
+5.7 \square Determine the equation of a line perpendicular to another one.
+5.8 □ Compute the coordinates of the intersection point of two lines.
+5.9 \square Compute the coordinates of the intersection points of a line with the axes.
+5 .10 □ Solve a problem involving first degree functions.
+5 .11 □ Solve a problem related to economics.